ChilliCream/hotchocolate-docs/docs/parser.md

 If you want to build GraphQL tooling for .net or your own type system and query-engine feel free to built on top of the _Hot Chocolate_ parser.

-In order to use the parser install the follwing package:
+In order to use the parser, install the following package:

 ```bash
 dotnet add package HotChocolate.Language